PaaS-TA/Guide-1.0-Spaghetti-/Use-Guide/OpenPaas CLi 가이드.md

   ```
-  bUsed when staging  되는 environment variables 내용을 설정한다
+  Set the contents of environment variables that are used when staging.
   ```